OccludeNet: A Causal Journey into Mixed-View Actor-Centric Video Action Recognition under Occlusions: OccludeNet Dataset

-\textbf{\textsc{OccludeNet-M}.} For multi-view video data, we use both an RGB and a near-infrared camera, positioned at three angles spaced 120$^\circ$ apart to record the same action sequence.
-The setup and conditions are consistent with \textsc{OccludeNet-I}, ensuring uniformity in data collection.
+For multi-view data, we employ synchronized RGB and near-infrared cameras at three angles spaced $120^\circ$ apart to record the same action sequence.
+The setup and conditions mirror those of \textsc{OccludeNet-I}, ensuring uniform resolution, frame rate, and audio inclusion.